C2SM/iconarray/README.md

         conda activate iconarray
         ```

-- If you are adding iconarray to your **own/existing conda environment** carry out these two steps instead:
+- Alternatively if you are adding iconarray to your **existing conda environment**, carry out these two steps:

     1. Update your existing conda environment by executing this command.
 It will install all missing dependencies of iconarray into your existing conda environment: